Exaether/dotfiles/README.md

 TODO

 ## Manual
 Install dependencies, and then just `ln -s` everything at the right place.
+I'm not using stow to avoid the shitty folder structure in this repo

 Almost everything goes to `~/.config/`.
 ### exeptions